 The artists who anchor the canon

-Leonardo da Vinci (1452–1519) sits at the structural top.
-Surviving paintings number in the low double digits; the body of work as a whole is closer to a curated archive than a conventional artist's catalogue.
-The drawings, codices, and notebooks have their own market that runs alongside the painting tier.
+Leonardo da Vinci (1452 to 1519) sits at the structural top.
+Surviving paintings number in the low double digits, and the body of work as a whole reads more like a curated archive than a conventional catalogue.
+His drawings, codices, and notebooks run a parallel market of their own.

-The structurally important second tier — Andrea Mantegna, Giovanni Bellini, Piero della Francesca, Hans Holbein the Younger, Pieter Bruegel the Elder — rounds out the canon at meaningful auction-tier scale.
+The structurally important second tier rounds out the canon at meaningful auction scale.
+Andrea Mantegna, Giovanni Bellini, Piero della Francesca, Hans Holbein the Younger, and Pieter Bruegel the Elder all clear seven and eight figures when great examples come up.

 What the secondary market actually shows